Arian-Space/Artificial-Intelligence-Resources-New/README.md

 To enhance user experience, the application features an intuitive interface that allows users to select the difficulty level and generate new puzzles at the click of a button.
 Additionally, users can check their solutions against the correct answers, ensuring an enjoyable and educational experience as they work through the puzzles.

 This project effectively demonstrates the principles of algorithm design and implementation, while providing a practical application of programming concepts in creating interactive games.

+# Tic-Tac-Toe with Minimax and Alpha-Beta Pruning
+In this project, I used Python and Streamlit to create an interactive Tic-Tac-Toe game where an AI opponent is implemented using the Minimax algorithm with alpha-beta pruning.
+The goal of the project was to demonstrate how these techniques can be applied to decision-making in a classic game setting, showcasing the AI's ability to make optimal moves while minimizing the number of calculations needed.

+The Minimax algorithm is a decision rule used for minimizing the possible loss for a worst-case scenario.
+In the context of Tic-Tac-Toe, it allows the AI to evaluate potential moves by simulating all possible game outcomes and choosing the path that maximizes its chances of winning while minimizing the opponent's chances.
+The algorithm recursively explores all potential moves up to a certain depth, which is determined by the selected difficulty level.

+To improve efficiency, alpha-beta pruning was incorporated.
+This optimization technique reduces the number of nodes that are evaluated in the Minimax algorithm by "pruning" branches of the decision tree that are guaranteed not to affect the final decision.
+By comparing the current best option (alpha) and worst-case scenario for the opponent (beta), branches that cannot possibly improve the outcome are skipped.
+This significantly reduces the number of hypothetical moves the AI needs to consider, especially in higher difficulty settings, making the algorithm more efficient without sacrificing accuracy.

+The project allows players to choose different difficulty levels, with the AI adjusting the search depth accordingly.
+This ensures that even on lower levels, the AI still presents a challenge without overwhelming the player.
+The implementation highlights the practical use of game theory algorithms and optimization techniques to create intelligent, real-time decision-making systems in games.

 # Titanic survival algorithm
 In this project, I developed a predictive model to analyze the survival rates of passengers on the Titanic using Logistic Regression, a powerful statistical method for binary classification.
 The primary aim was to demonstrate the algorithm's capacity for categorization by predicting whether a passenger survived or not based on various features.